-Cooperation Council for the Arab States of the Gulf is signed in Abu Dhabi, Saudi Arabia.
+Cooperation Council for the Arab States of the Gulf is signed in Abu Dhabi, United Arab Emirates.

 The EU establishes bilateral relations with the GCC countries through a Cooperation Agreement signed in 1988.
 The Cooperation Agreement contains a commitment from both sides to enter into negotiations on a free trade agreement.